 A wireless hub is the most efficient way to orchestrate an army of smart devices in your home.

-Allowing your smart devices to wirelessly communicate with a central device allows the hub to collate all of the data and for you to then control the devices directly from your smartphone or tablet.
+Allowing your smart devices to wirelessly communicate with a central device allows the hub to collate all of the data and for you to then control the devices directly from your smartphone, tablet, remote, and even with your voice.

 The family of smart bulbs and lighting products from electronics giant Philips.Hue products are typically connected to the home network from where they can be controlled using the Hue app on your smart device – for example controlling the colour or intensity of the lights in a room from your phone.